bwheel181/stock-tracker/README.md

 - [ ] 'Search' functionality to the finder page
 - [ ] Filter functionality
 - [ ] Session management/User authentication
+- [ ] Allow user to customize what stock information fields are available

 **Minor TODOS**
 - [ ] Clean up and polish code